denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 ![](/img/17_publication.png)

 One more thing about __publications.md__: Have you noticed the alert note at the end?
 It states: "Quickly discover relevant content by filtering publications".
 We had an alert note in demo.md too.
 Similar to the gallery element, the alert note is also written between two curly brackets.
-Even though you do not necessarily know coding in html, you can just copy-and-paste the codes, change the content and use in another index.md file.
+Even though you do not necessarily know coding in html, you can just copy-and-paste the codes, change the content and use in another index.md file :wink:.

 ### tags.md